 It must be noted that in 2021 in Latvia an administrative territorial reform was implemented, transforming 119 municipalities into 43 larger and stronger municipalities according to Law on Administrative Territories and Populated Areas.
-And according to the peviously mentioned law Transitional Provision No. 17, the municipalities have to elaborate the spatial plan for the whole new municipality until the 31 December 2025.
+In 2025, another merger took place and the total number of municipalities in Latvia is 42.
+According to the previously mentioned law Transitional Provision No. 17, municipalities must prepare and submit for public consultation the first draft of their spatial (land-use) plan by the 31 December 2025.